rizwan192/flask-docker-starterkit/README.md

 To run the image with the VSCode debugger please follow these steps:

-- Run the command `docker-compose up debugger` in your terminal
+- Run the command `docker-compose up debugger` in your terminal, `debugpy` will wait for the VSCode debugger to attach before running the `flask` server
 - Go to VSCode `Run and Debug` Section
 - Select the `▶️` button with the option `Python: Remote Attach`

-And the project will start successfully 🚀
+And the `flask` server will run successfully, happy debugging ! 🚀

-Note: `debugpy` will wait for the VSCode debugger to attach before running the `flask` server

 ## 🧪 Run tests